W014ara/clean-web/README.md

 # Getting Started

+1. Download this project via ZIP

-1. Unzip <u><b>build directory</b></u> to any directory on your PC
+2. Unzip <u><b>build directory</b></u> to any directory on your PC

-2. Go to any browser that uses Chromium (Chrome, Opera, Yandex etc.)
+3. Go to any browser that uses Chromium (Chrome, Opera, Yandex etc.)

-3. Go to URL chrome://extensions or opera://extensions etc.
+4. Go to URL chrome://extensions

-4. Enable "Developer Mode"
+5. Enable "Developer Mode"

-5. Press "Load unpacked extension"
+6. Press "Load unpacked extension"

-6. Specify the path to the unpacked directory
+7. Specify the path to the unpacked directory

 ---